 Crypto Trading as Self-Employment

 If you trade cryptocurrency as a business (not just occasional personal investing), HMRC may classify you as self-employed.
 In this case, your trading profits would appear on your self-assessment tax return, and you would need 2-3 years of accounts showing consistent profitability.
+See our guide on what lenders see on bank statements for more detail.

 Even then, many lenders will be uncomfortable with the volatility.
 You would typically need a specialist lender.